Platform

 PET detector crystal

-Different scintillator topologies can be tailored to the applications.
-Whereas larger whole-body scanners may employ arrays made from 4mm x 4 mm x 19 mm LYSO crystals for good timing performance, an organ-specific PET scanner often focuses on a high spatial resolution.
-The Hypmed breast insert, for example, employs a three-layered DOI-capable scintillator made from 3425 crystals with a pitch of 1.33 mm.
+The scintillator converts incoming gamma rays into light that can be sensed by appropriate photo sensors.
+The topology of the scintillator needs to be tailored to the intended application.
+Whereas larger whole-body scanners may employ arrays made from 4 mm x 4 mm x 19 mm LYSO crystals for good timing performance, an organ-specific PET scanner typically focuses on a high spatial resolution.
+The Hypmed breast insert, for example, employs the shown three-layered DOI-capable scintillator made from 3425 crystals with a pitch of 1.33 mm.

 Sensor Tile